-Notes about creating transport packages
+Tips for creating transport packages

 - To copy individual objects into a transport package, specify the export criteria in Database Transporter.
 For example, you can export all changes made by a system user, changes made starting from a defined date or change labels.
-We recommend that you limit the custom configuration package if you are transporting individual changes. - You should only create a transport for the full system configuration if you want to copy all the adjustments to the system configuration from a test database into an initial productive database. - To import transport packages with the Database Transporter, the user needs the program function Allows transport packages to be imported into the database (Transport_Import). - The export date, the export description, database revision and the name of the export file in the source database transport history are recorded when a transport package is created with the Database Transporter.
+We recommend that you limit the custom configuration package if you are transporting individual changes. - You should only create a transport for the full system configuration if you want to copy all the adjustments to the system configuration from a test database into an initial productive database. - To import transport packages with the Database Transporter, the user needs the program function Allows transport packages to be imported into the database (Transport\Import). - The export date, the export description, database revision and the name of the export file in the source database transport history are recorded when a transport package is created with the Database Transporter.

-Notes about importing transport packages
+Tips for importing transport packages

-- Test the changes in a test environment before you load a transport package in a production system. - You can display the contents of a transport package with the Database Transporter before you import. - Before importing a transport package, you can protect individual properties from being overwritten in the target database. - To import transport packages with Database Transporter, the user requires the Allows transport packages to be imported into the database (Transport Import) program function. - Start Database Transporter on an administrative workstation. - Depending on the type of transport, the database is set to single-user mode for the duration of the import.
+- Test the changes in a test environment before you load a transport package in a production system. - You can display the contents of a transport package with the Database Transporter before you import. - Before importing a transport package, you can protect individual properties from being overwritten in the target database. - To import transport packages with Database Transporter, the user requires the Allows transport packages to be imported into the database (Transport\ Import) program function. - Start Database Transporter on an administrative workstation. - Depending on the type of transport, the database is set to single-user mode for the duration of the import.
 Close all existing connections to the database before starting the import. - When you import a transport package with schema extensions, the database is set to maintenance mode.
-Objects cannot be processed in the database during this time.
+Objects cannot be processed in the database during this time. - When importing a transport of the system configuration into a target database, you must also follow the Tips for importing the system configuration on page 115.

-- When importing a transport of the system configuration into a target database, you must also follow the Notes about importing the system configuration on page 107. - When you import a transport package with the Database Transporter, the import date and description, the database version, and the transport package name are recorded in the transport history of the target database.
+• When you import a transport package with the Database Transporter, the import date and description, the database version, and the transport package name are recorded in the transport history of the target database.

-- Protecting individual properties from being overwritten on page 98 - Displaying transport history on page 98 - Creating a transport package with the Database Transporter on page 99 - Importing a transport package with the Database Transporter on page 108 - Displaying contents of a transport package on page 109
+- Protecting individual properties from being overwritten on page 106 - Displaying transport history on page 106 - Creating transport packages with the Database Transporter on page 107 - Importing transport packages with the Database Transporter on page 116 - Displaying contents of transport packages on page 118